elastic/ml-cpp/build-setup/linux.md

-Intel Maths Kernal Library is an optimized BLAS library which greatly improves the performance of PyTorch CPU inference when Pytorch is built with it.
+Intel Maths Kernal Library is an optimized BLAS library which greatly improves the performance of PyTorch CPU inference when PyTorch is built with it.

 ```
 yum-config-manager --add-repo https://yum.repos.intel.com/mkl/setup/intel-mkl.repo